prathmj/starter-bundle/README.md

 When developing locally or offline from an internet connection, data will be simulated from within the bundle at `./src/test-data.js`.
 **Note: To simulate data correctly, data should be copied directly from your dataset in Silo.**

+### App Events
+* `VISIBLE_EVENT` fires when your app is about to become visible on screen.
+* `HIDDEN_EVENT` fires when your app is off screen or in the background.
+* `READY_EVENT` fires when the cortex player is ready and loaded.
+ The view of your app will be created and any silo data will be loaded.

 ### App Settings
 All global app setting variables are handled in `./webpack.settings.js`.